• news-banner

 5. Duration of temporary stop notices

 A temporary stop notice is already a useful tool for an authority trying to decide whether to take further planning enforcement action, by immediately requiring that the alleged unlawful activities cease for a short period of time.
-The LURA strengthens the process by allowing temporary stop notices to remain in force in England for a longer period (56 days rather than the current 28).
+The LURA strengthens the process by allowing temporary stop notices to remain in force in England for a longer period (56 days rather than the current 28) – this power came into force on 25 April 2024.

 6. Enforcement warning notices

-The LURA introduces a new power in England to serve an “enforcement warning notice” where there has been a breach of planning and there is a reasonable prospect that, if a planning application were made, it would be granted.
+From 25 April 2024 local authorities in England have had the power to serve an “enforcement warning notice” where there has been a breach of planning and there is a reasonable prospect that, if a planning application were made, it would be granted.
 This effectively allows an authority to invite a person to make a planning application to regularise a breach and warning them that, if such an application is not made, further enforcement action will be taken.

 This is a sensible way to encourage local authorities to engage with developers and use the planning system to rectify breaches, rather than jumping straight into more formal enforcement proceedings.